Rokotilli/Sandbox-code-writing/README.md

-# Digital Cloud Technologies - .NET Developer Test Assignment
+# Sandbox code writing - .NET Developer Test Assignment

-This repository contains the solution for the .NET Developer Test Assignment for Digital Cloud Technologies.
+This repository contains the solution for the .NET Developer Test Assignment.
 The goal of the task was to create a sandbox program that solves programming problems using the C# language, the .NET platform, and UWP/WPF/WinUI3 technologies.

 ## Features Implemented